QubitPi/docker-docs/admin/organization/members/index.md

 within an organization.
 If an organization is part of a company, the company owner can also manage that organization's roles.
 If you have SSO enabled, you can use [SCIM for role mapping](/security/for-admins/provisioning/scim/).

+> [!NOTE]
+>
+> If you're the only owner of an organization, you need to assign a new owner before you can edit your role.

 {{< tabs >}}
 {{< tab name="Admin Console" >}}